lexik/LexikFormFilterBundle/Resources/doc/index.md

 5. The FilterTypeExtension
 ==========================

-The bundle load a custom type extension to add the `apply_filter` and the `data_extraction_method` options to **all form types**.
+The bundle loads a custom type extension to add the `apply_filter` and the `data_extraction_method` options to **all form types**.
 These options are used when a filter condition is applied to the query builder.

 ##### The `apply_filter` option:

-This option is set to `null` by default and aim to override the default way the apply the filter on the query builder.
+This option is set to `null` by default and aims to override the default way to apply the filter on the query builder.
 So you can use it if the default way to apply a filter does match to your needs.

-You can pass a Closure or a valid callback to this option, here a simple example:
+You can pass a Closure or a valid callback to this option, here is a simple example:

 ```php
 <?php